fusioncharts/react-native-fusioncharts/README.md

 5. If everything is set up correctly, you should see your new app running in your Android/iOS emulator shortly.

-6. A new application named 'FusionApp' has been created.
-Open App.tsx in your text editor of choice and add chart samples from the [quick start](#quick-start) section.
+6. Now open App.tsx in your text editor of choice and add chart samples from the [quick start](#quick-start) section to render FusionCharts in your app.
 You can find more chart samples in our official [documentation](https://www.fusioncharts.com/dev/getting-started/react-native/your-first-chart-using-react-native)

 ## Quick Start